Ada-C6/weekly-learning-goals/syllabus.md

 Students should be able to:

 * Write complex command line programs in Ruby
-* Use object-oriented programming principals to build scalable, maintainable programs
+* Use object-oriented programming principles to build scalable, maintainable programs
 * Read and write files, and process large amounts of data
 * Verify code from the outset using test-driven development